-Sellers and David Attenborough.
+Peter Sellers and David Attenborough.
 There are multiple extracts from Peter's home videos, as well as Lin's first televised interview.
-A major find is The Dead Sea Tapes , an LP recorded by Peter and Dudley in 1963, but never released (due to concerns
+A major find is The Dead Sea Tapes , an LP recorded by Peter and Dudley in 1963, but never released

-about blasphemy laws), and long thought lost.
-Also included are rediscovered classic sketches from Not Only But Also , reconstructed in the edit suite after mute film clips were retrieved from Australia, and reunited with the original audio
+(due to concerns about blasphemy laws), and long thought lost.
+Also included are rediscovered classic sketches from Not Only But Also , reconstructed in the edit suite after mute film clips were retrieved from Australia, and reunited with

 Because of its potential to offend it's only being shown after the express approval of the BBC's head of television Charlotte Moore.And the corporation insists it's the right decision:

 This goes out well past the watershed in a 10pm slot with a very strong language warning, on a channel whose viewers are very familiar with its content, said a spokesperson.
 Peter Cook's unique brand of satire is well known to comedy fans who